 The school nurse provides health counseling on a routine basis during normal health center hours of operation.
-When a parent/guardian has a concern about the student's health, they are encouraged to discuss it with the school nurse.
+When a student has a concern about his or her health, they are encouraged to discuss it with the school nurse.

 Homeless Education